-One of the largest in Old Jeddah, Hanafi Mosque was built in 1902 AD when the city was still part of the Ottoman Empire.
+One of the largest in Old Jeddah, Hanafi Mosque was built while the city was still part of the Ottoman Empire (I've seen conflicting reports, one dates it to 1824 AD and the other to 1902 AD).
 Although painted white and lacks a dome, this mosque is very Ottoman in style, particularly its minaret, which is thin and pencil-shaped with geometric designs, similar to those seen in Istanbul.

 Jeddah the bride of the Red Sea, contains many old buildings.
 Some of them are still existing like: AAL-Nasif house, AL-Jamjoum House at AL-Yeman area, Baeshen House, AL-Gabil House, AL- Shfie Mosque at AL-Mazloum area, AL Banajah House, AL Alzaher at AL-Sham area, some of these buildings eached more than 30 meters in height.

 Officially called Masjid al-Shafe'i, this mosque is also known as el-Jame'i al-Ateeq (i.e., the Ancient Mosque).
 It is Jeddah's oldest mosque and was traditionally the grand mosque, before the city expanded beyond the Mediaeval walls.
 The exact founding date is unknown, but is generally believed to be in the 7th century AD when Jeddah was designated as the entry port for Mecca.
-The structure is known to have been rebuilt in the late 13th century AD under the Mamluke dynasty.
-The minaret, the oldest standing in Jeddah, is from this period and is certainly Mamluke in style: octagonal shape, simple stalactite muqaranas decorations, and a bulbous dome.
+The mosque is known to have been rebuilt in 1251 AD under the Ayyubids by Malik al-Muzaffar.
+The minaret, the oldest standing in Jeddah, is from this period and certainly exhibits Ayyubid style.
 The interior of the mosque consists of an open courtyard next to a covered prayer hall.
 This part of the mosque was rebuilt once or twice since the 13th century, but the prayer hall has conserved an old mihrab and minbar (prayer niche and pulpit).
 The mosque is located on Souk el-Jame'i Street (the Mosque Souk) in Haret el-Mazloom quarter of Old Jeddah.

 Opened in 1905 AD, Madrassa al-Falah was the first organised school built in Jeddah (and the entire Arabian peninsula).
 Hard to believe, but prior to that, education was confined to mosques and homes.
 It was commissioned by Mohammed Alireza Zeinal, a prominent local pearl trader, from one of Jeddah's merchant families, who had to seek permission from the Ottoman Governor to open the school.
 It is said that his wife sold her jewellery in order to fund the school.
 Most of Jeddah's oldest men were educated at this school.
 It is located in the heart of al-Balad, Old Jeddah, and is recognisable by its green dome and the very colourful entrance (see attached photos).